 The most common gold and silver coins bought are American Eagle and Canadian Maples.
 Bars and rounds manufactured by a NYMEX or COMEX approved refiner/assayer or national government mint and meeting minimum fineness requirements are also common.

-The IRS specifically states that the gold and silver must be in the physical possession of a trustee/depository.
-You cannot hold onto the gold and silver personally or in a safety deposit box at your local bank.
+The IRS states that the gold and silver must be in a trustee/depository’s physical possession.
+You cannot hold onto the gold and silver personally or keep them in a local bank’s safety deposit box.

-Midland has established relationships with two reputable depositories: Delaware Depository and First State Depository.
-Delaware offers both segregated accounts and non-segregated accounts, while First State only offers segregated accounts.
+Midland has established relationships with two reputable depositories.
+The first is Delaware Depository which offers both segregated accounts and non-segregated accounts.
+The second is First State Depository which only offers segregated accounts.

-Non-segregated means the gold and silver you put in are mixed with other similar metals.
-If you were to sell the metals or do an in-kind distribution you may not receive the same metals you originally purchased but a “like” metal similar to it.
-For example, if you bought 1 oz 2015 American Gold Eagle coins with a non-segregated account and were looking to sell or do an in-kind distribution you may receive another 1 oz 2015 American Gold Eagle coins (different than the ones originally purchased) or you could even receive an American Gold Eagle coin but from a different year for example 1 oz 2018 American Gold Eagle coins.
+Non-segregated means the purchased metal is mixed with similar metals.
+If you sell the metals or do an in-kind distribution, you might receive different metals.
+Instead, you may receive a “like” metal.
+For example, you buy one ounce of 2015 American Gold Eagle coins with a non-segregated account.
+You sell or do an in-kind distribution.
+You might receive different 2015 American Gold Eagle coins than the ones purchased.
+Or, you might receive an American Gold Eagle coin of a different year.
+For example, one ounce of 2018 American Gold Eagle coins.

 Depositories often have onsite dealers.
 If you are looking to work with Delaware, you may want to reach out to Fidelitrade, (800) 223-1080.
 If you decide to work with First State, you may want to contact The Argent Group, (302) 765-3352.

-You may also work with the third-party metals dealer of your choice.
-Always do your due diligence to make sure that you are working with a reputable dealer who is knowledgeable on the IRS requirements for IRA owned metals.
+You may work with the third-party metals dealer of your choice.
+Always do your due diligence to ensure you are working with a reputable dealer.
+Dealers must be knowledgeable on the IRS requirements for IRA owned metals.

-To verify any insurance coverage, contact the dealer directly to determine if your metals are covered.
+To verify insurance coverage, contact the dealer to determine if your metals qualify.

-The process can take 1-3 weeks as invoices need to be paid and metals may need to be shipped to/from the depository.
-Most transactions are bound to a written price agreement between you and the metals dealer, so you do not have to worry about the price fluctuation of gold or silver during the process.
+The process can take 1-3 weeks.
+Paid invoices and the shipment of metals to/from the depository affect this time.
+Most transactions are bound to a written price agreed on between you and the metals dealer.
+Therefore, you do not have to worry about gold or silver price fluctuation during the process.

-Midland charges an annual administrative fee of $125.00 per depository account and a flat $50 transaction fee for the purchase (wire included) or sale of metals.
-In addition to Midland fees, you can expect to incur Depository account fees for the storage and movement of the metals.
-Keep in mind all depository fees should be paid by your Midland account.
+Midland charges an annual administrative fee of $125.00 per depository account.
+We also charge a flat $50 transaction fee for the purchase (wire included) or sale of metals.
+In addition, you can expect to incur Depository account fees.
+These fees cover the storage and movement of the metals.
+Keep in mind your Midland account should pay all depository fees.

 Storage Fees (as of December 2019):